confluentinc/schema-registry-yang-format/README.md

-This repo is to support Yang serialization format.
+This repo is to support Yang data format.